 - We stayed out of the stores.
 Going to the store as little as possible helped us spend less and keep our budget in check.
 I tried my best to never go to Target just to “look around” because I had no doubt I’d buy something I hadn’t planned on getting!

 - We paid for things in cash.
 People ask me if we paid for all our bills in cash and the answer is No. But we did take cash out for items that we tend to overspend on like groceries, restaurants, and gifts.
 We learned that paying in cash helped keep us in check and we literally could not spend more than we had budgeted.
-I created my own cash envelopes that you can get for FREE if you sign up for my Budgeting Basics Email Course!
-I also wrote an entire article about how to implement the cash envelope system.
-You can read that HERE.

 - We checked our calendar BEFORE we made our budget.
 I promise that you will spend more money if you don’t plan for birthdays, celebrations, and social outings.
 After a few times of blowing our budget for unplanned expenses such as these, we learned our lesson!

 After several months of working to pay off debt, we started to lose our motivation.
 The newness had worn off and I was honestly ready to give up.
 To keep us going, we decided to keep our goals visible.
 I made a debt free thermometer (get one for FREE by signing up for my Budget Basics email course) and would color it in as we paid off more debt each month.
 Our debt free thermometer lived in our master closet.
 It’s a place we went to several times a day and helped us remember what we were working towards!

 We put ALL extra money towards debt